 See below for COVID information.

 Who am I?
-I am a career flight instructor with 3 1/2 decades and 13,000 hours of experience.
+I am a career flight instructor with over 3 1/2 decades and 13,000 hours of experience.
 I am based in Salmon Arm, British Columbia and Whitehorse, Yukon.
 All of my experience is single engine VFR.
 I have provided flight training on over 50 types of aircraft.
 I am semi-retired and am currently working in a freelance capacity.

 Being a freelance instructor means that I do not own or operate aircraft for flight training or testing, but I am available to provide training on your aircraft.